The Beacon Drive In is a classic 50’s style diner serving up Burgers, Fries, Shakes, & Soft serve ice cream in beautiful Victoria, British Columbia,

 character of the Drive in.
 Jim had two mottoes for the business — "the customer always comes first" and "we don’t

 Aside from adding a few awnings, outdoor heaters, and a new colour scheme the building is still the same as it was when it was first built in 1958.
-Even the menu is largely unchanged, with Peter boasting that "our top 10 selling items have been the same for past 40 years!”
+Even the menu is largely unchanged, boasting that "our top 10 selling items have been the same for past 40 years!”

 FUN FACT: The friendly character in Beacon Drive In's logo name is Beacon Bill, a stylized seagull dressed in rain gear and carrying a life preserver.